Back to Top

 Bible Study Afternoon

-Tuesday afternoons, at the home of Elizabeth Douglas.
-All are welcome, contact Sylvia on 07872314103 should you require a lift, or for further details.
+Tuesday afternoons, fortnightly, at the home of Elizabeth Douglas.
+All are welcome.
+Contact Sylvia on 07872314103 should you require a lift, or for further details.

 Pizza Eaters

-Pizza Eaters’ will be meeting on Wednesday 7th May from 6.30pm -8.00pm, in the Church foyer/mezzanine.
-All young people of year 6 and older are very welcome, including friends who have little or no connection with Church.
+Pizza Eaters’ will be meeting on Wednesday 4th June from 6.30pm -8.00pm, in the Church foyer/mezzanine.
+All young people of year 6 and older are very welcome, including friends who have little or no connection with Church and don’t like Pizza!

 Sylvia can give you more details.
 Call her on 07872 314103